asuEdward/AIM240-Capstone-Anomaly-Detection/README.md

 # AIM240-Capstone-Anomaly-Detection
-My AIM240 Capstone: Unsupervised credit card fraud detection using Isolation Forest with GitHub-Colab deployment workflow.
+My AIM240 Capstone: Credit card fraud detection using Isolation Forest (unsupervised) and LightGBM (supervised benchmark), deployed via a GitHub–Colab workflow.
 # AIM240 Capstone Project — Anomaly Detection in Credit Card Fraud

 ## Project Overview
 AIM240 Capstone Project — Anomaly Detection in Credit Card Fraud This project continues the anomaly detection theme developed during AIM230.
-It applies unsupervised machine learning to detect fraudulent transactions in a credit card dataset using Isolation Forest, with LightGBM used as a comparison benchmark.
+It applies unsupervised machine learning to detect fraudulent transactions in a credit card dataset using Isolation Forest, with LightGBM used as a supervised comparison benchmark.
 The goal is to build a lightweight, explainable, and deployable anomaly detection pipeline suitable for integration into edge environments or GitHub-hosted Colab workflows.

 ## Dataset
 - Source: Kaggle Credit Card Fraud Detection Dataset